ITfoxtec/FoxIDs/docs/samples.md

 ### BlazorOidcPkceSample

-Blazor sample application showing user login and logout with OpenID Connect (OIDC) using authorization code flow and PKCE as a service provider.
+Blazor sample ([code link](https://github.com/ITfoxtec/FoxIDs.Samples/tree/master/src/BlazorOidcPkceSample)) application showing user login and logout with OpenID Connect (OIDC) using authorization code flow and PKCE as a service provider.

 Show how to call the [API1 sample](#aspnetcoreapi1sample) secured with an access token.